Best ₹1 Crore Health Insurance Plans 2026 - Real Costs

 Best ₹1 Crore Health Insurance Plans in India for 2026

-₹1 crore health insurance is for those who want comprehensive, worry-free protection against any medical event — including advanced cancer treatments, organ transplants, prolonged ICU stays, and international medical evacuations.
-At this cover level, there is virtually no treatment in India that falls outside your policy limits.
+₹1 crore health insurance is for those who want comprehensive, worry-free protection against any medical event - including advanced cancer treatments, organ transplants, prolonged ICU stays, and international medical evacuations.
+At this cover level you have the financial capacity for almost any treatment in India - though permanent exclusions, waiting periods and non-medical consumables still apply regardless of sum insured.

 Who needs ₹1 crore health insurance: